cwestin/tau/notes/CrtlTour.md

 Interfaces and polymorphism are great tools.
 Without direct support in C, hand-rolled C++-style vtables are used to obtain these effects.
-This boils down to objects having a pointer to a structure full of function pointers.
-The structure declaration represents the abstract class' methods.
-However, there are some key differences from what you might expect in a straight C++
+This boils down to objects having a pointer to a structure full of function pointers, and always passing a pointer to the vtable pointer as the first "this" argument to methods.
+The vtable structure declaration represents the abstract class' methods.
+However, there are some key differences from what you might expect in a straight C++ implementation:
-implementation:
 * For objects I expect to export into tau space, compilation independence is strictly maintained by only publishing the abstract class in a header file.
 * Some vtables contain virtual functions and *virtual data* (a feature I've